cyberexpertsng/cseanctfv1/Stego/Uncut/README.md

 The question is talking about Uncut and after downloading the full image we have it as shown below.
 ![Alt Text](https://raw.githubusercontent.com/cyberexpertsng/cseanctfv1/main/Stego/Uncut/uncut%20-%20helping%20family%20with%20cybersecurity.png)

 Looking at the PNG image provided and the combination of words within the question; should give participants the hint to find this flag.
+Considering the word uncut and carefully looking at the image; one can see the family is watching something on the TV and it look blurred but that was a rabbit hole